Methotrexate for Dogs

 Common Uses of Methotrexate for Dogs

-There are however a limited number of studies evaluating its effectiveness relative to other treatments.
+However, a limited number of studies evaluate its effectiveness relative to other treatments.
 In other words, it may not be any better than current treatment protocols.
+Let’s look at some of this evidence now.

 Lymphoma